awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-recordcolumn.md

 The `RecordColumn` property type specifies the mapping of each data element in the streaming source to the corresponding column in the in\-application stream in an Amazon Kinesis Data Analytics application\.

- `RecordColumn` is a property of the [Kinesis Data Analytics Application InputSchema](aws-properties-kinesisanalytics-application-inputschema.md) property type\.
+ `RecordColumn` is a property of the [InputSchema](aws-properties-kinesisanalytics-application-inputschema.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-recordcolumn-syntax"></a>